 STEP ELEVEN: Sought through prayer and meditation to improve our conscious contact with God as we understood God, praying only for knowledge of God’s will for us and the power to carry that out.

 Isvara Pranidhana (Surrender): Daily devotion to a committed practice of Yoga, meditation, prayer and the twelve steps will ultimately lead our actions to the supreme act of surrender to the will and grace of God.

 STEP TWELVE: Having had a spiritual awakening as a result of these steps; we tried to carry this message to others, and to practice these principles in all our affairs.

 Aparigraha (Non-possessiveness): When we experience a spiritual awakening, we realize it is our dharma, or duty, to share these practices with others and there is freedom from hoarding.
 We then become the teacher through example, as we practice these 12-Step principles accompanied with Yoga, meditation and prayer.

 About the Author:

-Tamara Page, RYT, has been a practitioner of Yoga for 19 years and a teacher since 1997.
+Tamara Page, RYT, has been a longtime practitioner of Yoga and a teacher since 1997.
 In addition, Tamara holds a certification in hypnosis through the National Guild of Hypnotists.
 Tamara is the founder of Discover & Recover® Yoga, an organization promoting wellness of body, mind and spirit through the practices of Yoga, meditation, devotional chanting and hypnosis.